ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

    **-w|--max_wait** <W>
       |
-      | Maximum number of cumulative retries to allow if the receiving daemon
+      | Maximum number of cumulative waits to allow when the receiving daemon
         signals to wait for more transmission credits.
 Default 0 retries infinitely.
         Each wait is 0.1 second.